wavebox/wavebox-10-extension-api/brainbox_api/README.md

 Examples can be found in the examples folder:

+* **Grammar corrector** [Example](examples/grammar_corrector/).
+Adds a button to all pages, when clicked it takes the content from the last textarea/input field, asks Brainbox to correct the grammar and replaces the original content in the page
 * **Talk like a pirate** [Example](examples/talk_like_a_pirate).
 A simple example tells a pirate themed joke in the background page